 Studies have shown that treatments for prostate cancer may cause sexual changes that can reduce the quality of life for patients and their partners.
 These changes can be difficult for many men who already have a lifetime of sexual experience and have continuing expectations.
 Changes may occur to urinary continence, sexual self-esteem, libido, penile functioning, orgasm, and ejaculation.
 To help adapt to these changes, prostate cancer patients and their partners may need to adjust their sexual expectations and activities.

 For these reasons we provide an information session to help newly diagnosed or newly treated men and their partners learn about strategies to manage sexual side effects, and to ask questions.
 Our Sexual Health Clinicians who specialize in sexual health and chronic illness, present this 90 minute session.

 As part of our program, there is also an opportunity for patients (either alone or with their partner) to have a confidential appointment with the Sexual Health Clinicians to develop their personal Sexual Health Rehabilitation Action Plan (SHRAP) for their sexual adjustment post prostate cancer treatment.

 We encourage individuals to participate in this module.
 Being proactive before and after prostate cancer treatments will help optimize your sexual function, sexual self-esteem and partner intimacy.

 Please visit the “Session Dates” page for each location to see the time/date for the next available Module 2 education session and contact the program coordinator if you would like to attend.

-*To book an appointment with the Sexual Health Clinician a referral form is required.
-Please download the form for the location of interest and ask your treating physician to complete it:
+To book an appointment with the Sexual Health Clinician a referral form is required.
+Please download the form here and ask your treating physician to complete it.